BMW Z1: Suspension

 The rear suspension, called the Z Axle, was specially designed for the Z1.
 It was one of the first BMWs to feature a multi-link design.
 In the 1990s, the Z Axle would be used on a variety of BMW Group vehicles, including the E36 3 Series and the R40 Rover 75.

 Front suspension is as per the E30 325i.
 Wheels, similar to the E30 325i, are 15 in by 7 in wheels on both the front and rear, equipped with 205/55VR-15 tires.

 Drivetrain

 The sole drivetrain configuration is a 2.5 Litre M20 straight-six engine and five-speed Getrag 260/5 manual transmission, sourced from the E30 325i.
 The engine is a 2494 cc SOHC straight-six engine, which produces 125 kW at 5,800 rpm and 222 Nm of torque.

 The engine is mounted behind the front axle for better weight distribution, and sits tilted 20 degrees to the right, to accommodate the low hoodline.

 Z Series

-The "Z" in Z1 originally stood for Zukunft, the German word for future.
+Its been rumoured that the "Z" in Z1 originally stood for Zukunft, the German word for future.
+Really it was simply an internal code which each department within BMW utilized.
+Each branch had a two digit code that started with Z. "Technik" had an internal letter code of "ZT".
+Cars got a two digit code starting with Z, and the Z1 was simply the first project within Tecknik.
 Later cars in the Z Series are the Z3, Z4, and Z8, which were all available as 2-seat convertibles (however some models were also available as 2-seat coupes).